araneta/healthy-tips/content/posts/my-first-post.md

 		decrease in belly fat, losing an average of 1.9 cm in waist circumference and 2.6 pounds of body weight, and another <a href="https://www.nature.com/articles/ijo2009135?" target="_blank">large review of studies</a>
 		 concluded that green tea’s mix of
-		 EGCG and caffeine has a positive effect on weight loss and weight management.
+		 EGCG and caffeine has a positive effect on weight loss and weight management.</p>
 	</div>
 </div>
 <hr />